eggheadio/egghead-instructor-center/README.md

 screens/ (optional)
 ```

-- `index.js`, `components/`, `utils/`: same as a vanilla component, except `index.js` is generally a stateful class component with endpoint calls that pass data down to the components below it.
+- `index.js`, `components/`, `utils/`: same as a vanilla component, except `index.js` generally makes endpoint requests and passes state or endpoint data down to the components below it.
 - `screens/`: optional sub-screens paired with sub-routes.

 # Promotion